 An often overlooked charitable deduction is the deduction for mileage driven for charitable purposes.

-Taxpayers can take a deduction — 14 cents per mile in 2010 and 2011 — for mileage driven in giving services to a charitable organization, or taxpayers can take a deduction for the actual cost of gas and oil associated with giving services to a charitable organization.
+Taxpayers can take a deduction of 14 cents/mile for mileage driven in giving services to a charitable organization, or taxpayers can take a deduction for the actual cost of gas and oil associated with giving services to a charitable organization.
+A deduction of 14 cents/mile isn’t huge but it is an extra deduction that’s available.

 Iowa taxpayers are allowed to take 39-cents per mile as a deduction.
 (Technically, the Iowa deduction is the standard 14-cents per mile as an itemized deduction, and then you can take another 25-cents per mile as an additional deduction.
 The net effect is 39-cents per mile.)